 The first clinical trial with cold plasma was successfully completed in 2014.
 The cooperation partners were Max Planck Institute for Extraterrestrial Physics, the Munich Municipal Hospital, the University Hospital Regensburg, Adtec Ltd. and terraplasma GmbH.

 In this study lasting eight years a total of 379 patients were treated with cold plasma in an add-on process.
-The plasma device used in this study is called “MicroPlaSter” (now known as “SteriPlas”) and is produced and marketed as of August 2015 by the company Adtec Ltd.
+The plasma device used in this study is called “MicroPlaSter”.

 The clinical study yielded the following results:

 - Highly significant reduction of bacteria (irrespective of species and the resistance level of the bacteria to antibiotics) in the wounds treated with plasma as compared to untreated wounds [Isbary et al. BJD 2010 Isbary et al. BJD 2012]